BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

 *[Discussion of non-digital assets or important accounts, such as brokerage and email accounts, may also be appropriate for such a letter.]*

 Signed, [Digital Asset Holder]

-{id: appendix-iii-a-brief-overview-of-digital-asset-adversaries}
-### Appendix III: A Brief Overview of Digital-Asset Adversaries

-When creating a scenario for protecting digital assets, a custodian makes choices in his procedures to address vulnerabilities to a specific set of adversaries.

-Our term “adversary” is slightly different from the more common term “risk” used by other security analysis models.
-By anthropomorphizing these threats, we can consider their motivations.
-This helps a custodian to gain some distance from the scenario by making it less personal; this makes it easier for him to determine which adversaries actually are of greater risk to him personally.

-Following is a brief summary of the fifteen adversaries (from a list of twenty-seven) that this particular scenario addresses.
-Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in the procedures offered by this scenario.

-For a complete list of digital-asset adversaries, along with motivations, abstract & historical case studies, risks, and potential process solutions for each, see _Adversaries — Case Studies for Securing Digital Assets Against Loss_ _(available late Spring 2019)_.

-#### CATEGORY: Loss by Acts of God

-_A loss that wasn’t caused by any intelligent attacker._

-{id: death--incapacitation}
-##### Death / Incapacitation

-_A mortal loss or disability that could endanger funds._ “I am your last firing neurons, and I seek to drag everything you ever knew down with you, into the darkness.”

-{id: denial-of-access}
-##### Denial of Access

-_Physical denial that prevents use of funds._ “I want to control your movements, to keep you from getting to your bank or to your house.
-As is often the case, I have a deeper motivation, but it probably has nothing to do with your cryptocurrency.
-Instead, my motives likely relate to an instability in your city, state, or country.
-I might be a riot, a political insurgency, or a popular uprising.”

-{id: disaster}
-##### Disaster

-_A sudden, large-scale destructive event._ “I want to destroy.
-I want to crumble and burn.
-I want to ruin with water, to blow things into the air.
-I am bombs, bullets, and explosions.
-I am sudden and unexpected but disastrous destruction.”

-#### CATEGORY: Loss by Computer Error

-_A loss caused by computer hardware or software._

-{id: bitrot}
-##### Bitrot

-_A hardware, software, or media failure leading to loss._ “I am entropy writ large.
-I want to break down your storage, crash your hard drives and degrade your optical media.
-I want to prevent your computers from booting, your programs from running, and your data from reading; in the end, I always win.”

-#### CATEGORY: Loss by Crime, Theft

-A loss caused by a criminal taking your keys (and thus funds) from you.

-{id: institutional-theft}
-##### Institutional Theft

-_A theft by a trusted institution or its employee._ “I pretend to be a good employee, but I’m always waiting for my chance for a great score.
-I want to sift through the goods entrusted to my company and to take the best for myself.
-However, I don’t want to be caught, so I need to be cautious in my larceny.”

-{id: internal-theft}
-##### Internal Theft

-_A theft by a trusted person such as an heir or executor._ “You trusted me with your private keys.
-I intend to violate that trust because I want to steal your funds for my own use.
-And, I’ll do my best to cover it up.”

-{id: network-attack-personal}
-##### Network Attack, Personal

-A personal online attack._ “I want to control your movements, to keep you from getting to your bank or to your house.
-As is often the case, I have a deeper motivation, but it probably has nothing to do with your cryptocurrency.
-Instead, my motives likely relate to an instability in your city, state, or country.
-I might be a riot, a political insurgency, or a popular uprising.”

-{id: network-attack-systemic}
-##### Network Attack, Systemic

-_A server online attack._ “I’m a big kahuna among hackers.
-I don’t go after your little bitcoin wallets, I go after the exchanges or other bitcoin sites instead.
-Nonetheless, you might just find yourself at a literal loss when I bankrupt the company holding your wallet.”

-{id: physical-theft-casual}
-##### Physical Theft, Casual

-_An opportunistic physical theft_ “I just want an easy score, and your house looks like it.
-Obviously, I’m taking your jewelry and your electronics.
-But, if you got a safe, I’ll try to take that too.
-I have no idea what I’ll do with it, or with the contents if I can get it open.
-If I see some weird numbers, I’ll probably just trash them.”

-{id: physical-theft-sophisticated}
-##### Physical Theft, Sophisticated

-_A purposeful physical theft of private keys._ “I know you have cryptocurrency and I want to steal your keys.
-I’m not a fancy hacker or email spoofer.
-Instead, I’m someone who can successfully stage a real-world crime.
-I’ll break into your house or your safety deposit box.
-Cut the music for my heist scene.”

-{id: supply-chain-attack}
-#### Supply-Chain Attack

-_A logistical theft._ “I’m the slyest of thieves because I worm my way into your life without your even knowing.
-I corrupt your hardware before it gets to you.
-My goal is to mess with your devices so that I can mess with your digital assets, and you may never figure out how I did it!”

-#### CATEGORY: Loss by Mistakes

-{id: key-fragility}
-##### Key Fragility

-_An accidental key loss._ “I am entropy writ small.
-All I need to do is mislay a digit or two from a ridiculously large number, and my job is done.
-Perhaps you could make my job easier by encoding or obscuring your key or by maintaining just a single copy; complexity and singularity both beget fragility in different ways..”

-{id: process-fatigue}
-##### Process Fatigue

-_Errors caused by the complexity of the overall procedure._ “I am laziness and exhaustion.
-I want to encourage you to skip the most time-consuming steps of a procedure, because they’re too much trouble.
-I want to introduce small errors as you go, because you’re tired of this repetitive yet mindful task.
-I want to turn your procedure against itself, so that the very process intended to protect your funds causes you to lose them.”

-{id: transaction-error}
-##### Transaction Error

-_Incorrect transaction details leading to loss._  “I am the slightest error in a transaction.
-I’m the script that can’t complete, the address that goes to the wrong place, or even the fee that wasn’t big enough.
-I want your transaction to do something that you don’t expect.
-I am startling results that are ultimately detrimental to you.”

-{id: user-error}
-##### User Error

-_An operator mistake leading to loss._ “I’m that niggling mistake that wouldn’t be a major problem in most financial situations.
-I want you to make a typo or to use the wrong address, so that you don’t get your money or send it to the wrong place.
-I want you to lose your keys, so that you can’t recover your funds.
-I am all the anxieties you have about Bitcoin made real.”

 [^1]: These items should ideally be sent to your work address or to a UPS or FedEx store for pickup, not a home address, so as not to correlate your Bitcoin holdings and your real name.